ksadura/OOP-principles/README.md

 * Class type-casting
 * SDL library

-Depicted class hierarchy is in the ```~/Resources``` folder. **Remark:** This is one of my first programming projects, so several rookie mistakes can be found here e.g. bad variables naming.
+Depicted class hierarchy is in the ```~/Resources/ClassHierarchy.png``` file. **Remark:** This is one of my first programming projects, so several rookie mistakes can be found here e.g. bad variables naming.
 <!--
 |![](./Resources/ClassHierarchy.png)|
 |:-------------------------:|